Open Water Network: Impacts of Global Change on Water Quality

 • Harmonizing water quality monitoring methods and data collection practices across regions through collaboration with ISIMIP, PROCLIAS, EGU, and IAHS, with the aim of supporting an open-access, community-based platform.

-3. Output 1.10: Conducting and sharing research on integrating citizen science in hydrology
+Output 1.10: Conducting and sharing research on integrating citizen science in hydrology

-• Encouraging community participation in water data collection to complement traditional scientific approaches.
+• Supporting the integration of citizen science methods into hydrological monitoring frameworks and encouraging community participation in water data collection to complement traditional scientific approaches.

 • Sharing research on the role of citizen science in improving understanding of water resources and contributing to informed decision-making.